oskariorg/oskari-docs/md/documentation/features/thematicmaps/config.md

         "regionType" : "kunta"
     }

-The value of "regionType" should match the "category" value  (like "kunta") in SotkaNET regions response.
+The value of "regionType" should match the "category" value  (like "kunta") in Sotkanet regions response.
 It's used to filter out indicators that the service has, but which don't have a regionset in the Oskari instance and as such can't be visualized in Oskari.
-SotkaNet data responses include data for all the regionsets and the same config is used to filter the data before it's passed to the frontend in Oskari.
+Sotkanet data responses include data for all the regionsets and the same config is used to filter the data before it's passed to the frontend in Oskari.

 # Known issues